 As of March 31, 2023, there were no indicators of a potential impairment of goodwill.
 Additionally, there are no significant changes to the assumptions used for the impairment test in the annual consolidated financial statements for the year ended December 31, 2022.
 Also, there has been no evidence that the carrying amounts of property and equipment and finite-life intangible assets exceed their recoverable amounts as of March 31, 2023.

 Notes to the unaudited interim condensed consolidated financial statements.
 March 31, 2023 and 2022.
-(In thousands of Brazilian Reais, except as otherwise indicated)

 13. Intangible assets